itscodenation/int-u1l1-23-24-exercises/README.md

-# Lesson 1.1: Introduction and Class Registration
+# Lesson 1.1: Welcome to Code Nation
 ### 🎯 Objectives
 - Understand the purpose and mission of Code Nation.
 - Get to know the class norms and why they are essential.